Emmanuel-Osabuehien/GraphTheory/README.md

 ## Explanation

+Here is a link to some of the rough work I used to complete this project: [Github, https://github.com/Emmanuel-Osabuehien/graph-theory-project](https://github.com/Emmanuel-Osabuehien/graph-theory-project)

 ## What is a regular expression?

  Before we get into what is a regular expession in python, the whole concept and development of a regular expression can be dated back to as early as the 1950's and maybe even in the 1940's but in 1951, the concept of regular language was created by a mathematician by the name of Stephen Cole Kleene, where we have a language that can be idenitfied by a finite automaton and represented using regular expression.